muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 I organize the [PHP Usergroup Duesseldorf](https://www.meetup.com/PHP-Usergroup-Duesseldorf/) for round about four years.
 A monthly meetup with focus on web engineering and new trends out of this area.
-I do this with a friend, 100% non-profit and motivated by my passion for open source, learning, meet motivated people and fun.
+I do this with a friend, 100% non-profit and motivated by our passion for open source, learning, meet motivated people and fun.

 In the last time many people asked me about my experience about this, if i have some tips or what is important to start a new meetup ([and i asked for it](https://twitter.com/andygrunwald/status/756192181677875200)).
 In this post i summarize those and provide tips, tricks and my lesson learned.